pkp/pkp-docs/contributing/index.md

 ### Using GitHub Desktop and Atom to Manage the Docs Hub

-If you're working on a large piece of documentation and you're not comfortable using either the command line or the web interface for GitHub, you might want to considering using GitHub's [GitHub Desktop](https://desktop.github.com/) and the [Atom](https://atom.io/) text editor.
-With this workflow, you can "clone" a copy of the docs repository to your computer, make your own edits locally (and even build a version of the Documentation Hub using Ruby, if you like) and create a pull request with your changes once you're finished.
+If you're working on a large piece of documentation and you're not comfortable using either the command line or the web interface for GitHub, you might want to consider using GitHub's [GitHub Desktop](https://desktop.github.com/) and the [Atom](https://atom.io/) text editor.
+With this workflow, you can "clone" a copy of the docs repository to your computer, make your edits locally (and even build a version of the Documentation Hub using Ruby, if you like) and create a pull request with your changes once you're finished.

-Once you've installed GitHub desktop, you should have an option while viewing any GitHub repository to "Clone or Download" and "Open in Desktop".
+Once you've installed GitHub desktop, you should have an option while viewing any GitHub repository to "Clone or Download" and "Open in Desktop."

 1. Navigate to the repository you want to clone.
-2. Click on the green button on the right that says "Clone or Download".
+2. Click on the green button on the right that says "Clone or Download."
 3. Select the "Open in Desktop" option.

 ![](assets/contrib-04.gif)